ydagne/gh-pages/_posts/blog/2018-08-12-gr-SatelliteModem.md

 tags: [sdr, c++, python]
 comments: true
 share: true
-modified: 2018-08-12T12:48:50-04:00
+modified: 2018-08-12T12:54:50-04:00
 link: https://github.com/ydagne/gr-SatelliteModem
 ---

 ## gr-SatelliteModem - GNU Radio-based satelltie modem

-**SatelliteModem** is a GNU Radio module that offers single-carrier satellite communications capablility.
+**gr-SatelliteModem** is a GNU Radio module that offers single-carrier satellite communications capablility.
 The module contains GNU Radio blocks which can be used to transmit and/or receive data over the air (eg. over satellite frequencies).
 Currently, the module supports differential BPSK and QPSK modulation, rate-1/2, 3/4 and 7/8 convolutional coding rates.
 A range of data rates can be achieved through use of different combination of modulations, coding rates and sampling rates.

 ## Installation
 Before installing **SatelliteModem**, make sure that you have already installed the latest version Gnuradio.
 The module has been tested against Gnuradio v3.7.9.
 Any radio front-end can be used as long as it is supported by Gnuradio and has both TX and RX antenna ports.
 UHD-based example can be found in `examples/` folder.
 The module was created using Gnuradio templating engine called **gr_modtool** which automates creation of out-of-tree modules.
 The installation process follows standard CMake project installation.